kokoko3k/koko-aio-slang/docs-ng.md

         X resolution: (core or screen) (**):
             0: Phosphors width will be relative to the pixel width of the core (game).
             1: Phosphors width will be relative to the pixel width of the screen.
+        Cell size multiplier x (neg=divider):
+            Multiply (or divide if the parameter is < 0) the mask (cell) size by a factor.
+            As stated(**), the size may be relative to screen or core, this allow you to "zoom" the cell horizontally and can be useful if you have an HiDPI screen.
+            For example, you may choose to use screen sized masks and zoom them by a factor of 2 or 3 to make room for phosphors and see them visually grow in width.
+            Likewise, you can use core/game(**) sized masks and divide them by a factor if they appear too big.
         Mask type preset:
             You can have the shader generate a preconfigured mask for you:
             1:gm 2:gmx 3:rgb 4:rgbx 5:rbg 6:rbgx 7:wx